-Born in Melbourne, Joel Walmsley was raised in a musical family and developed a love for music as a member of the Young Voices of Melbourne Children’s Choir.
-In his early years, Joel discovered his uncle’s dusty old trumpet and after terrorising the eardrums of the household, it was decided that he would begin lessons at the age of ten.
-Joel’s love for the trumpet grew quickly and he was particularly influenced by the electric playing of Geoffrey Payne with the Melbourne Symphony Orchestra.
+Born in Melbourne, Joel Walmsley was raised in a musical family, and developed a love for music as a member of the Young Voices of Melbourne Children’s Choir.
+In his early years, Joel discovered his uncle’s dusty old trumpet and after terrorising the eardrums of the household, he began lessons at the age of ten.
+Joel’s love for the trumpet grew quickly, particularly influenced by the electrifying playing of Geoffrey Payne with the Melbourne Symphony Orchestra.

-Joel has completed a Bachelor of Music with Honours and a Masters of Orchestral Performance at The University of Melbourne where he studied with Joel Brennan, Rosie Turner, Shane Hooten and Owen Morris.
+Joel has completed a Bachelor of Music with Honours and a Masters of Orchestral Performance at the University of Melbourne, where he studied with Joel Brennan, Rosie Turner, Shane Hooton, and Owen Morris.

 Photo by Pia Johnson